esling/esling.github.io/_pages/atiam-ml-0-intro.md

 <div markdown = "1">

 We will rely on a set of spectral transforms that allow to obtain a more descriptive view over the audio information.
-As most of these is out of the scope of the machine learning course, we redirect you to a [signal processing course](https://ccrma.stanford.edu/~jos/sasp/) proposed by [Julius O. Smith](https://ccrma.stanford.edu/~jos/).
+As most of these are out of the scope of the machine learning course, we redirect you to a [signal processing course](https://ccrma.stanford.edu/~jos/sasp/) proposed by [Julius O. Smith](https://ccrma.stanford.edu/~jos/).

 The following functions to compute various types of transforms are given as part of the basic package, in the `00_Preprocessing` folder